oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Cloud Discovery report type | Continuous reports | To provide continuous visibility while minimising management overhead.
-Log collector | Will be deployed to collect logs from the Agency's existing proxy or firewalls and upload them to Defender for Cloud Apps. | To provide automatic upload of logs.
+Log collector | Will be deployed to collect logs from the organisation's existing proxy or firewalls and upload them to Defender for Cloud Apps. | To provide automatic upload of logs.
-Microsoft Defender for Endpoint integration | Enabled | To provide additional visibility from agency endpoints that have been onboarded into the Defender for Endpoint.
+Microsoft Defender for Endpoint integration | Enabled | To provide additional visibility from organisation endpoints that have been onboarded into the Defender for Endpoint.
 Enforce app access | Enabled | To block access to apps marked as Unsanctioned.
-List of sanctioned and unsanctioned cloud apps | To be developed during build with the Agency's Cyber Intelligence team. | Provides visibility within the Agency as to what cloud applications are in use and by which department within the Agency.
+List of sanctioned and unsanctioned cloud apps | To be developed during build with the organisation's Cyber Intelligence team. | Provides visibility within the organisation as to what cloud applications are in use and by which department within the organisation.

 ##### Automatic log upload & Log collectors